FerretDB/FerretDB/website/docs/Reference/telemetry.md

    ```

    :::caution
-   If the telemetry is set via previously listed methods, it's not possible
+   If the telemetry is set via a command-line flag, an environment variable or a filename, it's not possible
    to modify its state via command.
    :::